cesarp63/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it would let us access our container faster and help us have a consistent connection.
-This avoids any human error that can occur by performing the configuration manually.
+No configuration was performed manually, which is advantageous **because it would let us access our container faster and help us have a consistent connection.
+This avoids any human error that can occur by performing the configuration manually.**

 The playbook implements the following tasks:
-First Step: ssh to my Jump-box-provisioner (ssh sysadmin@13.67.232.43) Second step: It is to run my ansible container. sudo docker ps, sudo docker start interesting_booth and sudo docker attach interesting_booth
+**First Step: ssh to my Jump-box-provisioner (ssh sysadmin@13.67.232.43) Second step: It is to run my ansible container. sudo docker ps, sudo docker start interesting_booth and sudo docker attach interesting_booth
 Third Step: cd to /etc/ansible/roles.
-I created the Elk playbook (Elk_playbook.yml) Fourth Step: I ran the Elk_playbook.yml in the same directory Fifth Step: Now I ssh to my Project-VM to check if the server is
+I created the Elk playbook (Elk_playbook.yml) Fourth Step: I ran the Elk_playbook.yml in the same directory Fifth Step: Now I ssh to my Project-VM to check if the server is running**

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.